ManpreetRao/Memory-Maths/README.md

 <h2>Validator Testing</h2>
 <ul>
 <li>HTML Validation</li>
-No errors were found when I passed my code through the official <a href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F#textarea">W3C validator</a>.
+No errors were found when I passed my code through the official <a href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F#textarea" target="_blank">W3C validator</a>.
 <br>
 <li>CSS Validation</li>
-One error was found when I passed my code through the official. <a href="https://jigsaw.w3.org/css-validator/#validate_by_input">Jigsaw validator</a>.
+One error was found when I passed my code through the official. <a href="https://jigsaw.w3.org/css-validator/#validate_by_input" target="_blank">Jigsaw validator</a>.
 <br>
 <img src="assets/images/css_validator.png" alt="A screenshot of the CSS validator flagging an unecessary 'font-family' in the styling code">
 <br>
 In order to fix this issue, I simply looked at line 41 and took out the duplication of 'font-family:' from the code.
 <li>JavaScript Validation</li>
-I ran my code through the official <a href="https://jshint.com/">JSHint validator</a>:
+I ran my code through the official <a href="https://jshint.com/" target="_blank">JSHint validator</a>:
 <ul>
 <li>There are 7 functions in this file.</li>
 <li>Function with the largest signature take 2 arguments, while the median is 1.</li>